nsidc/polarstereo-read-visualize-ice-idl/README.md

 ## Requirements

-The procedures defined in this directory require the Interactive Data Language (IDL), which requires a license to install and use.
+The procedures defined in this repository require the Interactive Data Language (IDL), which requires a license to install and use.